wso2/docs-choreo-dev/en/docs/authentication-and-authorization/test-secure-api-access-with-choreo-built-in-security-token-service.md

 - Assign scopes to an API in Choreo.
 - Create roles and assign permissions in Choreo.
-- Assign user groups to roles.
+- Assign roles to user groups.
-- Test API invocation.
+- Test the API invocation.
     - When Choreo manages the authentication (i.e., managed authentication enabled).
     - When the application independently handles the authentication (i.e., managed authentication disabled).